IT Solutions

 Posted 17th November 2023

-As the cyber threat against UK businesses increases, cyber insurance is becoming an essential element of any SME’s security strategy.
+As the cyber threat against UK businesses increases, cyber liability insurance is becoming an essential element of any SME’s security strategy.
 In this blog, our cyber experts examine the current threat landscape, ask what cyber liability insurance can protect against, and look at why insurers are requiring policyholders to have certain cyber security measures in place before they will provide cover.

 Businesses in the UK are coming under increasing attack from cyber criminals.
 In 2022, 54% of SMEs experienced some form of cyber-attack.